dynamsoft-docs/barcode-reader-docs/parameters/reference/binarization-modes.md

   For barcodes with a large module size, there might be a vacant area in the position detection pattern after binarization.
 The vacant area may result in decoding failure.
 Setting this to True will fill in the vacant area with black and may help improve the decoding success rate.

 **Performance Adaptability**
-Enabling this may improve the Completeness but slowdown the Speed.
+Enabling this may improve the Read Rate but slowdown the Speed.

 ### ImagePreprocessingModesIndex